mohammed0xff/micro-instagram/Version_3.0_Kubernetes_Integration/README-2.md

-We are using the second option at this point, we are going to setup ingress in the next versions when we add our api gateway But a NodePort now is very suitable. it's complicated enough already.
+We are using the second option at this point, we are going to setup ingress in the next versions when we add our api gateway But a NodePort now is very suitable.
+Let's keep things simple.

 ### How to make a node port to forward traffic from outside the cluster that port to the Service's targetPort?